MarcVo00/OpenAiProj_HEG_63-51/readme.md

 ## How to write the file ".env"
 - OPENAI_API_KEY="Your OpenAI api key"
 - OPENAI_ORG_ID="Your Organisation ID"

-## Libraries to install
-- OpenAi
-- python-dotenv

 ## How it works
 1. le code va regarder si un fichier config.json existe.